antonbriganti/maxwell-log/md/reference/01-maxwell-questions.md

 - The leader identified themselves as a Bishop, I wonder how high of a rank that is?
 - To what extent does Mercury view themself as the robot?
 - Do they somehow only see through the sensors?
-- Is dissociation actually about separating the Captain’s brain from his body so that it’s an unconscious conduit between the being known as Mercury and the controls of the mech?
+- Is de-association actually about separating the Captain’s brain from his body so that it’s an unconscious conduit between the being known as Mercury and the controls of the mech?
 - Does that mean Mercury will never truly _feel_ the sun on his face or the texture of paper?
 - Isn’t flesh and skin the same thing, or is there some hidden meaning to differentiate the two?
 - Okay seriously, is it **squad** or is it **unit**?